Activities to avoid and change,

 Activities To Avoid or Change:

-In today’s culture, this is almost always a problem with being chronically bent forward while working on paperwork or with a screen.
+In today’s culture, this is usually a problem with being chronically bent forward while working on paperwork or with a screen.
 One of my clients also got this from knitting while her family watched TV at night.

 This post offers a couple of different approaches to being seated without pain, one for the more active person and one for the person that needs more support.
 It also has a few accessories to help support you.